 Bleeding after injection

-A few drops of blood after withdrawing the needle is normal and happens when the needle nicks a small blood vessel.
+A few drops of blood can occur after withdrawing the needle, usually because the needle has nicked a small blood vessel.
 Apply gentle pressure for 30-60 seconds.
 It does not mean the injection failed or that you need to re-inject.
 If you experience significant bleeding or a growing haematoma, contact your doctor.

 Post-injection pain

 Mild soreness at the SubQ injection site for a day or two is occasionally reported, especially early in treatment.
-Injecting slowly, using a sharp needle (never reuse), and warming the vial to room temperature before injection all reduce discomfort.
+Injecting slowly, using a fresh single-use needle, and bringing the vial to room temperature if permitted by the label or pharmacist may help reduce discomfort.
 If pain is severe, worsening, or accompanied by redness, swelling, or warmth, seek medical advice to rule out infection.
-Urgent red flags: fever, spreading redness, fluctuant swelling (suggesting abscess), severe pain, or pus -- seek medical care promptly.
+Urgent red flags: fever, spreading redness, fluctuant swelling (suggesting abscess), severe pain, or pus; seek medical care promptly.

 TRT requires ongoing monitoring.
-Your doctor should check your testosterone levels, haematocrit (to screen for polycythaemia), PSA, and other markers on a regular schedule.
-This article is about injection technique only -- it does not replace your monitoring plan.
+Your doctor should set a monitoring plan, which may include testosterone levels, haematocrit, and prostate or PSA monitoring where clinically indicated.
+This article is about injection technique only; it does not replace your monitoring plan.

 When to call your prescriber